 - Chichen Itza to Bacalar is a three hour and 45 minute drive.

-My husband, Justin, and I made the drive from Tulum to stay in Bacalar for a few days and 10 out of 10, would make that decision again in a heartbeat!
+My husband, Justin, and I made the drive from Tulum to stay in Bacalar for a few days during our Yucatan road trip and 10 out of 10, would make that decision again in a heartbeat!

 What gives the Bacalar Lagoon its Seven Colors?